lesaint/lesaint.github.io/damapping/framework/getting-started.md

 ## integrates like regular code

-See below an example of using bean mapping code with DAMapping framework manually.
+See below an example of using object mapping code with DAMapping framework manually.

 {% highlight java %}
 public class MyServiceImpl {